johanhaleby/javalin.github.io/pages/docs/docs.md

 #### Adding a logger

-Javalin does not have a logger included, which means that you have to add your own logger.
+Occurrent does not have a logger included, which means that you have to add your own logger.
 If you don't know/care a lot about Java loggers, the easiest way to fix this is to add the following dependency to your project: